R. B. Bennett: Trade with Britain

 At the 1930 Imperial Conference in London, England, Bennett unsuccessfully argued for an imperial preference free trade agreement.
 The proposal stunned the British government, despite them being pro-free trade.
-The British newspaper, The Observer, asked, "Empire or not?"
-The Statute of Westminster in 1931 gave Canada and other dominions autonomy in foreign affairs.
+British newspaper The Observer asked, "Empire or not?"
+The Statute of Westminster in 1931 gave Canada and other dominions' autonomy in foreign affairs.
 Despite Bennett declaring, "We no longer live in a political Empire", he favoured "a new economic Empire"; he still wanted the imperial preferential trade arrangement.
 Britain introducing a general tariff of 10 percent gave Bennett hope.

 Bennett hosted the 1932 Imperial Economic Conference in Ottawa; this was the first time Canada had hosted the meetings.
 It was attended by the leaders of the independent dominions of the British Empire (which later became the Commonwealth of Nations).
 On July 21, when the conference opened, Bennett gave his opening speech that suggested that Britain might have free entry into Canada for any products that would "not injuriously affect Canadian enterprise."
-The conference did not result in an imperial preference free trade agreement, but did result in bilateral treaties.
+The conference did not result in an imperial preference free trade agreement but did result in bilateral treaties.
 The bilateral treaty between Canada and Britain saw Canadian wheat, apples, and other natural products get British preferences while the British got Canadian preferences for certain metal products and textiles not made in Canada; Canada benefited from the treaty more than Britain and in a few years, Canadian exports to Britain were up 60 percent while British exports to Canada were up 5 percent.